 An amiable and structured financial agreement by divorcing couples can be the best method of avoiding a court ruling on division of assets, including personal injury awards.
 Personal injury lawsuit proceeds are funds that can be ruled upon by the court based on the finances of each spouse.
 Having an experienced attorney can be a real advantage when entering into a divorce agreement that includes a personal injury settlement award.

-Thanks to our friends and contributors from Wiseman Bray PLLC for their added insights into splitting a personal injury settlements in divorces.
+Thanks to our friends Wiseman Bray PLLC for their added insights into splitting a personal injury settlements in divorces.